 Why Should You Keep a Check on the TDS Level?

-High TDS level alters the taste of water and makes it salty, bitter, or metallic.
-High TDS levels also indicate the presence of toxic minerals which is hazardous for health.
+A high TDS level alters the taste of water and makes it salty, bitter, or metallic.
+High TDS levels also indicate the presence of toxic minerals which is hazardous to health.

-High TDS makes water hard, leading to scale build-up in pipes, dry hair, spots on utensils and also make the kitchen appliances ineffective.
+High TDS makes water hard, leading to scale build-up in pipes, dry hair, and spots on utensils, and also makes the kitchen appliances ineffective.
 Checking the TDS level of water helps you avoid these problems beforehand.

-Pools, as well as spas, need to monitor the TDS level in water constantly to prevent any maintenance problem.
+Pools, as well as spas, need to monitor the TDS level in water constantly to prevent any maintenance problems.

 Last Few Words

-Installing the right water purifier can help you in dealing with a high TDS level in the water.
-Installing the best RO water purifiers in India from KENT helps you monitor the TDS level to ensure that you drink safe water.
-The RO water purifiers from KENT use a TDS controller that provides 100% safe and tasty drinking water.
+Installing the right water purifier can help you in dealing with high TDS levels in the water.
+Installing an innovative RO water purifier from KENT can help you monitor the TDS level to ensure that you drink safe water.
+The RO water purifiers from KENT use a TDS controller as well.
 Find out more about the range of KENT water purifiers and bring home the one that fits your requirement.